radkomih/blockchain-developer-bootcamp-final-project/README.md

 - Courier cannot deliver the product / Bob is not found and the package is returned to Alice.
 Participants receive their deposited funds back. (have to think about how the possible costs of are covered)

-- Bob refuses the shipment and it is returned to Alice.
+- Bob refuses the shipment and it is returned to Alice:

-1. Alice's fault (non-working, broken, missing parts, different from the description).
+  Alice's fault (non-working, broken, missing parts, different from the description).
 Participants receive their deposited funds back.
 The sale is canceled due to Alice's fault and the corresponding penalty fee is deducted.
 To prove the truth of the claim, Bob must provide photo/video material.
 Judges might need to step in and help resolve the case.

-2. Bob's fault (doesn't want the product).
+  Bob's fault (doesn't want the product).
 Participants receive their deposited funds back.
 The sale is canceled due to Bob's fault and the respective penalty fee is deducted.

-3. The shipment is lost by the courier.
+  The shipment is lost by the courier.
 The sale is canceled and participants receive their deposited funds back. (have to think about how the possible costs of are covered)

 Each of the described cases can be identified via the API of the respective courier.
 Have to think about the conditions to break the contract in case one of the parties does not cooperate.

+## Screencast
+## Deployment

+## Directory Structure
+- `client` - Frontend build with vanilla JavaScript,HTML,CSS
+- `build` - Compiled contracts
+- `contracts` - Contract's source code in Solidity
+- `migrations` - Scripts used for contracts deployment
+- `test` - Smart contract tests

+## Run Locally
+## prerequisites
+- `node - v14.17.6`
+- `npm - 6.14.15`
+- `truffle - v5.4.18`
+### backend
+1. `cd` project-directory
+2. `npm install`
+3. `truffle compile`
+4. `ganache-cli --port 7545 --networkId 5777`
+5. `truffle migrate --network development`
+### frontend
+1. Serve `index.html` on localhost
+## Run Tests
+1. `ganache-cli --port 8545`
+2. `truffle test --network test`

-## UI/UX
+## ToDo
+1. Rebuild the frontend (with React, React-Router, ...)
+2. IPFS integration (for off-chain data storage)
+2. Finish contracts (trully random number, carrier tracking, ...)

+#### UI
-1. Landing page
+#### Index page
-- shows a navigation bar (logo, search bar, ...)
-- shows a list of available sales for participation
+- list of available sales for participation

-2. New Item page - shows a form for new listing creation with all the different properties
+#### New page
 - Category
 - Title
 - Description